Baisampayan1324/AI-MOM/README.md

 ## 🌟 Overview

-AI Meeting Minutes is an intelligent meeting transcription system that automatically converts speech to text, identifies speakers, and generates AI-powered summaries with actionable insights.
+AI-MOM is an intelligent meeting transcription system that automatically converts speech to text, identifies speakers, and generates AI-powered summaries with actionable insights.
 Built with modern web technologies and advanced AI models.

 ### 🎯 Perfect For
 - **Business Meetings**: Team standups, project reviews, client calls